Categories

 Facade at the Book Museum

 I met a few travelers who likes to collect items they find meaningful and unique when visiting places.
 Some would collect coins, some ref-magnets, others would be a coffee shop mug.
-For Atty Dominador Buhain, co-owner of the popular text books and law books printer, REX Bookstore, his fascination with books led him to keep any literature he would encounter throughout his travel across 211 countries in the world and the 76 provinces in the Philippines.
+For Atty Dominador Buhain, co-owner of the popular text book and law book printer, REX Bookstore, his fascination with books led him to keep any literature he would encounter throughout his travel across 211 countries in the world and the 76 provinces in the Philippines.
 To house his collection, he built what he calls the Marikina Book Museum and Ethnology Museum.
 It certainly piqued my interest when I found out about it.
 Being a book lover myself, I’m interested to see what he has on his collection.

 The Balay Cuyonon Museum and the Mangroves of Sibaltan Beach El Nido